sindresorhus/awesome/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

+# The pull request should have a useful title.
+Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
+Please carefully read everything in `Adding to this list`.

 ## Table of Contents

 - [Adding to this list](#adding-to-this-list)